cabloy/zova/zova-docs/guide/vue/pinia.md

 ## 4. Use store bean

 You can use store bean in any module.
-Here we take the existing page component of module `a-demo` as an example:
+Here we take the existing page component of module `demo-basic` as an example:

 `src/suite/a-demo/modules/a-demo/src/page/pinia/controller.ts`